 No. All preferences are considered equally and you will not be given any extra priority for your first preference.
 A parent listing a school as a fifth preference, for example, and who could not be offered one of their first four preferences, may be offered a place because they live closer than a parent who had listed the same school as first preference.

-Once all the on time applications have been received, the admissions authority for the school will consider all the preferences for that school and, if there are more applications than there are places available, the admissions oversubscription criteria will be applied.
+Once all the 'on time' applications have been received, the admissions authority for the school will consider all the preferences for that school and, if there are more applications than there are places available, the admissions oversubscription criteria will be applied.
 The oversubscription criteria for each school can be found at Primary schools' admission criteria .

 In the case of Calderdale's community and voluntary controlled schools, the Local Authority will apply the oversubscription criteria to determine the priority order in which the applicants should be placed.

-Therefore all 23 of the SEN, Priority 1 and Priority 2 pupils would be offered places.
+Therefore all 23 of the Special Educational Needs, Priority 1 and Priority 2 pupils would be offered places.
 As the school has 60 places, this leaves 37 places to be offered to pupils in Priority 3.
-The 37 pupils living nearest the school (measured by a straight line) out of the 57 pupils will be offered places.
-The 20 pupils falling into Priority 3 living further away from the school would not be offered places, but could request to be placed on the reallocation list, which is ordered in terms of the oversubscription.
+The 37 pupils living nearest the school (measured by a straight line) out of the 57 pupils in this category will be offered places.
+The remaining 20 pupils falling into Priority 3, living further away from the school would not be offered places, but could request to be placed on the reallocation list, which is ordered in terms of the oversubscription criteria.

 The Authority has a duty to allocate a school place to all children living within Calderdale.
-If none of the preferred schools can be allocated, the Authority will allocate the school which is the closest to the family home where there are vacancies.
+If none of the preferred schools can be allocated, the Authority will allocate the school which is closest to the family home where vacancies exist.
 This will be within a two mile walking route for primary schools or a three mile walking route for secondary schools wherever possible, and may not be your closest school.
-For residents outside of Calderdale, your home local authority is responsible for allocating a school place if your Calderdale preferences cannot be met.
+For residents outside of Calderdale, your home local authority is responsible for allocating a school place if your Calderdale preference(s) cannot be met.

 When will I receive notification: